shenzhou05/SRP-Chinese-Translation/Pages/HDRP/Glossary.md

 #### exposure value (EV):

 A value that represents a combination of a camera's shutter speed and f-number.
 It is essentially a measurement of exposure such that all combinations of shutter speed and f-number that yield the same level of exposure have the same EV.
 Some HDRP Lights can use Ev 100, which is Ev with a 100 International Standards Organisation (ISO) film.

-## General Rendering

-<a name="TextureAtlas"></a>
-#### Texture atlas

-A texture atlas is a large texture containing several smaller textures packed together.
-In HD Render Pipeline we use texture atlases for shadow maps and decals.